tower-supplies/eloquent.js/README.md

     .where('name', 'John') // or .where('name', '=', 'John)
     .where('age', '>', 40)
     .hydrate()
-    .then((users) => ...) // Model objects
+    .then((users) => ...) // Model objects, as opposed to JSON
 ```

 ### Relations

-Relations between models are handled in one of two ways, either via lazy loading (that delays loading non-critical models until they are needed) or eager loading when the relations are found, and populated, at the time of the original query.
+Relations between models are handled in one of two ways, either via lazy loading (that delays loading of models until they are needed) or eager loading when the relations are found, and populated, at the time of the original query.
 When using `Eloquent.js`s lazy loading strategy the initial access to the relation will return a `Promise`.
 Subsequent access will return the relation directly, as it has already been loaded.

 #### Lazy loading